georgeastakhov2/py_MABRC/README.md

-This is my bachelor's thesis.
-This is only a part of the project which was designed by me.
-It only represents the algorithm and doesn´t not work without database, but parameters can be added manually.
+This excerpt is from my bachelor's thesis.
+It presents a standalone algorithm, originally part of a larger, database-integrated project.
+While functional parameters can be manually input, full operation requires database connectivity.